samtupy/nvgt/web/src/blog/2024-06-03-48-hours-post-launch-updates.md

 * a new fx.txt file contains documentation for the fx system in NVGT
 * there are also other examples to help explain a few miscellaneous actions, like signing executables

+## Known issues
+The following is a list of solutions for a few commonly encountered issues that people are experiencing right now.
+We plan to improve on all things mentioned here, but for now, these troubleshooting steps should help get you up and running if you face any of the most common problems.
+### Running on MacOS
+Sometimes users are having issues getting the official mac build of NVGT to run.
+This is mostly because apple is quarantining the app upon download.
+To fix this, try the following:
+* If your mac claims that the app bundle is damaged, try running the following in the terminal: `xattr -c /applications/NVGT.app`
+* If you get an error in a problem report about libgit2.2.17.dylib or something being missing, run `brew install libgit2`
+* Currently we are having issues detecting the builtin includes directory.
+It will only be a few lines of code to fix, but we haven't gotten to it yet.
+To run your nvgt code, the recommendation currently is the following (to be improved) command: `/applications/nvgt.app/MacOS/nvgt \`pwd\`/scriptname.nvgt  -I/applications/nvgt.app/Contents/Resources/include`
+### Windows executable won't run
+Remember, NVGT apps may require dependencies.
+As soon as you initialize the sound system or speak through a screen reader, NVGT tries to call into an external library that you must distribute with your application.
+Thus, you need to copy c:\nvgt\lib to the directory containing your compiled executable for it to run properly.
+### Visual studio link error when building
+If you are building NVGT and you get a linker error talking about an undefined symbol thread_sleep_for or similar, the solution is to update visual studio 2022 to the latest version, or if you don't want to do that, you'll need to avoid the use of my windev package and build the dependencies yourself.
+It's probably just easier to update visual studio.

 ## What's Next?
 While installers and official downloads are indeed available, it should be noted that this engine is still in its beta stage; complete stability in every aspect is neither expected nor guaranteed, although contributors and early users have had great success converting a huge variety of games from bgt already!

 More updates will be given as they are available, and thank you for trying NVGT!